JorgeMinjares/Digital-Voltmeter/README.md

 # **Digital-Voltmeter**
 ## **Description**
-This program will emulate a voltmeter using the MSP432.
-In this program ADC will utilize in order to display the voltage onto an LCD; Timers will be used to run the ADC every 20ms, gathering a sample every 100ms to create a more precise reading.
-This voltmeter creates a reading with 98% accuracy.
+This program will emulate a `Digital Voltmeter` using the *MSP432* as the microcontroller unit (MCU).
+Additionally, the system uses the ADC peripheral with a 14-bit resolution to ensure precise readings.
+The `Digital Voltmeter` reads an analog input and converts into a voltage reading, which is displayed onto an *Liquid Crystal Display* (LCD).
+The software will be sampling every `100ms` (`10 Hz`) and update the LCD with a **98% accuracy**.

 ## **Pinout**
 ![image](https://user-images.githubusercontent.com/60948298/146273491-d2079ae0-385a-4f9a-ac03-24f95911efea.png)